armbian/documentation/docs/User-Guide_Configuration.md

 <!-- TODO: Probably move stuff like sound or screen resolution to Advanced tasks??
 Or at least some?? -->

-- **Attention: The preferred method to change most of this stuff is by using the interactive _armbian-config_ tool which is shipped with all Armbian images.**
+While the underlying operating system offers tools and processes to make customizations, the **preferred method** to change most settings is using the interactive [_armbian-config_](User-Guide_Armbian-Config.md) tool which is shipped with all Armbian images.
+It also provides means to install [preconfigured applications and advanced services](User-Guide_Armbian-Software.md).

+Usually all of the following commands require elevated permissions, and must be run as root or prefixed by the _sudo_ command.

 ## Keyboard: